 The name of "the company" that the crew work for is "Weylan-Yutani" (the spelling was changed to "Weyland-Yutani" in Aliens (1986) and later films).
-The name can be seen on a computer monitor, as well as on a beer can Dallas drinks from during the crew meal.
-The light-blue "wings" emblem seen in several places, most notably Ash's uniform, is intended to be W-Y's logo (the logo was also changed for the later films).
+The name can be seen on a computer monitor, as well as on a beer can, from which Dallas drinks, during the crew meal.
+The light blue "wings" emblem seen in several places, most notably Ash's uniform, is intended to be W-Y's logo (the logo was also changed for the later films).

-Among some of the ingredients of the alien costume are Plasticine and Rolls Royce motor parts.
+Among some of the ingredients of the alien costume are Plasticine and Rolls-Royce engine parts.

 This is the only film in the franchise in which Sigourney Weaver didn't receive top billing.

 "Nostromo" is the title of a Joseph Conrad book.
-The shuttlecraft is called the "Narcissus," from the title of another Joseph Conrad book.
-See also Aliens (1986).
+The shuttlecraft is called the "Narcissus", from the title of another Joseph Conrad book.